Startup business ideas in Canada with low setup costs

 Assess market demand in your area

-A great idea succeeds when it has customers.
+A great idea only succeeds when it has customers.
 Research whether people in your area need what you're offering and how much competition exists.

-- search for similar businesses and read their reviews
+- Search for similar businesses and read their reviews.

-- ask potential customers if they'd pay for your service
+- Ask potential customers if they'd pay for your service.

-- check local Facebook groups and community forums for common requests
+- Check local Facebook groups and community forums for common requests.

 Evaluate online vs in-person options